 Today’s farmers are faced with trade wars, natural disasters, changing weather patterns, declining commodity prices, labor shortages and now the impacts caused by the COVID-19 pandemic.
 Farmers aren’t the only ones negatively impacted.
 Our partners in the agriculture industry, from seed dealers to ag lenders, and our neighbors in our rural communities can also find themselves dealing with stress.
 No one is immune.

 Research from the American Farm Bureau Federation shows that most farmers say financial issues, farm or business problems, and fear of losing the farm greatly impacts their mental health.
+A national poll conducted by AFBF released in Jan.
+2021 showed that more than half of the farmers and farmworkers who responded were personally experiencing more mental health challenges than they were a year ago.

 At Indiana Farm Bureau, we’re focused on supporting the livelihood and wellbeing of each and every member of the state’s agriculture industry.
 This includes connecting our members with resources to help them deal with stress and anxiety and advice for helping colleagues, neighbors, friends or family do the same.
 We are stronger together.